AG: Mark Torre Jr. caused trial delay

-Almost all of the delays leading up to Mark Torre Jr.'s second trial was the defendant's own doing, according to Chief Prosecutor Basil O’ Mallan.
+Almost all of the delays leading up to Mark Torre Jr.'s second trial were of the defendant's own doing, according to Chief Prosecutor Basil O’ Mallan.

 The prosecution is opposing Torre’s request to dismiss the case.
 O’Mallan filed his opposition on Monday afternoon in the Superior Court of Guam.

-Defense attorney Jay Arriola has argued the court violated Torre's speedy trial rights when it did not begin trial within 60 days after Torre had asserted his right to a speedy trial on Oct.
+Defense attorney Jay Arriola has argued the court violated Torre's right to a speedy trial when it did not begin trial within 60 days after Torre had asserted his right to a speedy trial on Oct.
 8, 2019.

-O’Mallan asked the court to deny Torre’s request stating the defendant’s 60-day speedy trial rights did not begin until Nov.
+O’Mallan asked the court to deny Torre’s request, stating the defendant’s 60-day clock on his speedy trial rights did not begin until Nov.
 25, 2019, and stopped on Dec.
 31, 2019, when the defense filed a motion to exclude testimony from the first trial from being used in the second trial.

 The “defendant erroneously argues that the clock should not have stopped by his filing the motion to exclude testimony.
-Defendant’s rationale lacks merit as the law is clear that motions that inure to the defendant’s benefit stops the clock,” he states.
-“Delays are attributable solely to the defendant not the court of the people.”
+Defendant’s rationale lacks merit as the law is clear that motions that inure to the defendant’s benefit stop the clock,” he stated.
+“Delays are attributable solely to the defendant, not the court or the people.”

 The prosecution also included a timeline in its opposition: